RAGi vs Microsoft Copilot — An In-Depth Comparison of Enterprise AI Assistants

 | Office Tool Integration | Standalone web interface and API, compatible with a wide range of enterprise systems | Natively integrated with Word, Excel, PowerPoint, Outlook, and Teams |

-| Deployment Options | Available as on-premise, private cloud, or hybrid cloud deployment | Cloud SaaS, dependent on a Microsoft 365 subscription |
+| Deployment Options | Available as on-premise, private cloud, or hybrid cloud deployment | Delivered as a cloud service and requires a corresponding Microsoft 365 subscription; for the licensing prerequisites of each Copilot edition, refer to the official product documentation |

-| Data Sovereignty | On-premise deployment gives enterprises full data ownership with no data transmitted to third parties | Data is processed in Microsoft's cloud in accordance with the Microsoft Trust Center terms |
+| Data Sovereignty | On-premise deployment gives enterprises full data ownership with no data transmitted to third parties | Data is processed in the Microsoft cloud, subject to Microsoft's official data processing terms; for data residency and applicable scope, refer to the latest information on the Microsoft Trust Center |

-| Chinese Document Processing | Specifically optimized for Traditional Chinese document parsing and semantic retrieval | Chinese is supported, but document understanding and generation are primarily optimized for English |
+| Chinese Document Processing | Specifically optimized for Traditional Chinese document parsing and semantic retrieval | Supports Chinese; for how well it understands and retrieves Chinese-language enterprise documents, we recommend testing with your own documents before drawing conclusions |

 | Customization Level | Highly customizable: knowledge base structure, Q&A logic, and UI can all be tailored to your needs | Custom plugins can be built via Copilot Studio, but the underlying architecture is fixed |

-| Pricing Model | Custom pricing based on deployment scale and functional requirements | $30 per user per month (requires a separate Microsoft 365 E3/E5 subscription) |
+| Pricing Model | Custom pricing based on deployment scale and functional requirements | Subscription-based, and requires a corresponding Microsoft 365 license; for actual pricing and licensing prerequisites, please confirm with Microsoft or its partners |

-| Ecosystem Dependency | Operates independently without being locked into any specific ecosystem | Deeply dependent on the Microsoft 365 ecosystem |
+| Ecosystem Dependency | Operates independently without being locked into any specific ecosystem | Deeply integrated with the Microsoft 365 ecosystem; full functionality requires a corresponding subscription and data sources |

 In-Depth Feature Analysis